geo-cherian-mathew-2k28/Auto-Certificate-Generator-Email-Sender-using-Excel/README.md

 🎓 Automated Certificate Generator & Email Sender
-This project provides a straightforward and automated way to create personalized participation certificates and send them to attendees via email.
-It's designed for anyone needing to efficiently distribute certificates for events like workshops, webinars, or courses.
+This project offers a simple and automated way to create personalized participation certificates and send them via email.
+It's perfect for quickly distributing certificates for workshops, webinars, or any event.

 ✨ Key Features
-Generate Personalized Certificates: Creates a unique PNG certificate for each person from a single template.
+Generate Personalized Certificates: Creates a unique PNG certificate for each person from a template.

-Custom Name Placement: Adds attendee names to certificates using your chosen font and precise positioning.
+Custom Name Placement: Adds attendee names to certificates with your chosen font and precise positioning.

-Automated Email Delivery: Sends certificates as attachments to all recipients listed in your data.
+Automated Email Delivery: Sends certificates as attachments to all recipients from your list.

 Customizable Email Content: Includes a flexible HTML email template for event details and links.

 🚀 Getting Started
 Follow these steps to set up and run the script.